Summary:

 Pathological- valueless, parasitic, and conscienceless

 Sociopath- A person who has a pattern of behavior of disregarding the rights and considerations of others, and is void of a conscience.
 They may be very successful in politics, business, or even religion.
-They are considered to have antisocial personality disorder (ASPD).
+They have antisocial personality disorder (ASPD).

 Characteristics of a sociopath: